OWASP/owasp-mastg/docs/MASTG/techniques/generic/MASTG-TECH-0049.md

 - Vulnerabilities in the tested environments
 - Weak input validation and bad input/output encoding as they are processed through one or multiple services

-Analysis can be assisted by automated tools, such as [MobSF](https://github.com/MobSF/Mobile-Security-Framework-MobSF/ "MobSF"), while assessing an application.
+Analysis can be assisted by automated tools, such as #MASTG-TOOL-0035, while assessing an application.
 An application can be assessed by side-loading it, re-packaging it, or by simply attacking the installed version.

 ## Basic Information Gathering